A topic from the subject of Analytical Chemistry in Chemistry.

 3. Prepare the DNA samples: Mix the DNA samples with a loading buffer containing a tracking dye (e.g., bromophenol blue).
 The tracking dye helps visualize the migration of the DNA during electrophoresis.

 4. Load the samples: Carefully load the DNA samples into the wells of the gel using a micropipette.
+Also load a DNA ladder in one well for size comparison.
 Ensure that the samples are fully immersed in the buffer.

 5. Electrophoresis: Connect the electrophoresis apparatus to a power supply and set the voltage and time appropriate for the gel size and DNA fragment length.
 The DNA fragments will migrate through the gel towards the positive electrode due to their negative charge.

-6. Visualize the results: If ethidium bromide was added to the agarose gel, it can be visualized in a transilluminator under ultraviolet light.
+6. Visualize the results: If ethidium bromide was added to the agarose gel (use with appropriate safety precautions!), visualize the DNA bands under UV light using a transilluminator.
 The DNA fragments will emit orange fluorescence under UV light, and their size can be estimated by comparing their migration distance to a DNA ladder (known DNA fragments of different sizes).
+Photograph the gel using a gel documentation system for permanent record.

 Significance